 20 Best Ski Resorts In Canada: Experts Guide

-There isn’t a better place to ski than the ski resorts in Canada.
-We may be biased, but there is no better place to ski than Western Canada for its incredible terrain, limited crowds, and abundant snowfall.
-Many other international destinations receive a lot of praise, but it’s pretty tough to compete with Canada ski resorts when it comes to natural beauty.
+We may be biased, but Western Canada is the best place to ski due to its incredible terrain, limited crowds, and abundant snowfall.
+Many other international destinations receive a lot of praise, but it’s pretty tough to compete with Canadian ski resorts when it comes to natural beauty.

 These are our favorites, all of which we have personally snowboarded at.